 The small outdoor water park is run by Jacksonville Parks and Recreation.
 Attractions include water slides, a pool, and play areas.

 Wild River Country is a good-sized outdoor water park that offers an Aqualoop slide, a speed slide, a bowl slide, a family raft ride plus a number of other water slides.
 Other attractions include a wave pool, a lazy river, an activity pool, and a children's area.

-Before we get to the Arkansas theme parks and water parks that are currently operating, let's remember one place that is no longer open: Dogpatch USA.
+Let's remember one Arkansas park that is no longer open: Dogpatch USA.
 Located in the northwest corner of the state, the park opened in 1968 and closed its gates in 1993.